-It is important to note that determination of direct and indirect cost of manufacturing is not mandated under the mandatory format of financials under the Companies Act.
+It may also be noted that determination of direct and indirect cost of manufacturing is not mandated under the mandatory format of financials under the Companies Act.
 This results in difficulty in applying CPM for the external comparables and therefore, CPM as the most appropriate method may fail.